Frequently Asked Questions (FAQs)

 If it relates to material that does not fall within the scope of GENUKI, particularly if it concerns records or research in countries outside the British Isles, then Cyndi's List and WorldGenWeb will be good places to look for links.

-GENUKI does not require any login or registration.
+All GENUKI's resources are available to any user and none of them require any form of registration or login (the Login link at the top right of each page is solely for the use of those responsible for maintaining the site).
 If you find yourself being asked for a username, password, email address, or any personal details, then you are no longer on GENUKI and you have followed a link to another site.

 Occasionally we get requests from people asking us to correct their email address or update their details — we can't.
 The only email addresses on the site are contact details for those involved in running GENUKI.